-As much as we might get tired of overused buzzwords in the B2B sector, Customer Success is here to stay.
+Moving past a 1 to 2-person team means hiring more CS people.
 It’s one of the crucial factors that can determine a business either going completely broke or achieving new levels of growth.

-Here’s why your business, especially if it’s SaaS, is missing out if you don’t have a Customer Success Rep.
+Here’s why your business, especially if it’s a SaaS, is missing out if you don’t hire more Customer Success Reps.

 What Is a Customer Success Representative? – Job Description